Today is National Salesperson Day

 One of the questions I ask people in interviews about working in an advertising, public relations, marketing and fundraising agency is: Do you like sales?
 If you don’t, then look in another field.

 Our work is about getting people to do things — donate, sign up, take out a loan, convince an editor, select a physician.
 It is all sales.
-Every ad, every brochure, every website should do something.
+Every ad, every brochure, and every website should do something.
 It’s not art.
 It is sales.

 So if you are hiring all “salespeople,” what are the best traits for a writer, designer, PR professional or fundraising consultant?
 The same as a salesperson for business-to-business or in a retail store or in a bank or in a car dealership.
 LinkedIn calls it “active listening.”
 I call it empathetic listening.